curtisackland/rule-influence-website/README.md

 ## Running The Site
 Default database location is in `back-end/data/rulemaking_influence.db` This file must exist for the application to work properly.
+You will need to add this file manually, it is not part of the repo.

 All the services can be started in Docker by using the commands
 ```bash